inspec/inspec/docs/inspec_and_friends.md

 * Support for Windows is a first-class requirement.
 * A command line interface (CLI) is required for faster iteration of test code.

+You can also watch this [podcast](http://foodfightshow.org/2016/02/inspec.html) to find out more on the relationship of InSpec and Serverspec.

 ### How is InSpec different from Serverspec

 One of the key differences is that InSpec targets more user groups.
 It